 - Be Precise: Make sure that the needs included in your budget adequately represent the needs of your project.
 When applying for funding, ensure that expenses listed in your budget and the requirements of your project are in agreement.

 - Provide Justification: Even if not specified, it is always helpful to include a justification or narrative section when submitting a budget for funding.
 Use this section to briefly explain why your expenses are necessary and how you plan to thoughtfully use funding for academic contribution and humanitarian benefit.

 This website provides helpful tips in crafting a resume specifically for scholarship applications.

 You may wish to use this Budget Template with Important Links, which includes tabs with additional information about funding sources and items to consider including in your budget.

-You may use this application link to apply for the VIGH funding opportunities listed below.
+You may use this application to be considered for the VIGH funding opportunities listed below.
+There are two application cycles each year with deadlines on March 15 and November 15.
 All other non-related VIGH scholarships require separate applications with varying deadlines as specified by the funding organization.

 - Frist Global Health Leaders Program is funded by Hope Through Healing Hands, a nonprofit 501(c)3 organization, and it provides students, residents, and fellows in the health professions with the opportunity to serve and train in underserved communities around the world.

 - LeRoy F. Heimburger Fund was created in partnership between Vanderbilt University and Shandong University in Jinan, China, where Dr. Heimburger was a medical missionary and hospital director in the early 20th century.
 The scholarship supports students, residents, and fellows at Vanderbilt University Medical Center (including Master of Public Health and School of Nursing students).
 The scholarship is available on a competitive basis to all eligible students, however, preference goes to students who wish to complete a practicum, research project, or clinical rotation at Shandong University.